obonhamcarter/inJuneWeb/content/outreach/plotting.md

 We will spend a moment to study different ways of visually describing data using plots.
 Here we will develope some Python programming techniques to create some data to be used for plotting.
 In specific, we will look at several types of plots and then decide what types of features each plot has and how it could be helpful when describing data.

 ### Making random data for plotting

 We first begin by making come random data which we could use for plotting later.
 There are different types of data to create.
 For instance, we will make data from several types of __distributions__.
 A [distribution](https://www.ibm.com/docs/en/SSEP7J_11.1.0/com.ibm.swg.ba.cognos.ug_ca_dshb.doc/statisticaldistribution.html) type provides a statistical vocabulary which describes which values are common, and which are uncommon for a field of numbers.

----
+Reference: [w3schools](https://www.w3schools.com/python/numpy/)

 ## Normal Distribution